Ethics Investigations at Work: Protect Your People, Your Culture, and Your Bottom Line

 3. Collect Evidence Securely

 Conduct interviews, gather documents, and review digital footprints.
-Every detail counts; gathering evidence forms the backbone of a strong internal investigation.
+Every detail matters: gathering evidence is the backbone of a strong internal investigation.
+Secure case management stores contact information and sensitive data systematically, reducing errors and protecting confidentiality.

 For practical instructions, see our guide on conducting a whistleblowing investigation.